sophdaya/DataScienceandMachineLearning_Project_SophieDAYA_MathiasHaberli/README.md

 LogoRank is designed to enhance language learning by classifying French YouTube videos by interest and difficulty level (A1 to C2).
 This enables learners to find content that matches their skill level, guaranteeing an optimal learning experience.

 Users start by entering specific keywords related to their interests.
-For example, if a user is interested in tennis, they can enter the keyword "tennis."
+For example, if a user is interested in tennis, they can enter the keyword "crochet."
 This allows the app to focus on retrieving videos that are relevant to the user's interests.

 Then, users can select their proficiency level, ranging from A1 (beginner) to C2 (advanced).
 This is crucial because it allows LogoRank to filter and present videos that are appropriate for the user’s current language skills.
 This step ensures that the content is neither too challenging nor too simple, providing an optimal learning experience.